It’s that time again chickidees! Time to bare our booties under the cruel fluorescent lights in search of the perfect swimwear this season.

 And HELLO Crochet!
 You can wear Crochet too!

-Some girls with Athletic bodies also have big shoulders.
-Cool sometimes but if it bothers you the best way to camo that is with an Asymetrical Swimsuit:
+Some girls with athletic bodies also have big shoulders.
+Cool sometimes but if your wide shoulders bother you the best way to camo that is with an Asymmetrical Swimsuit:

 Love Handles (muffin top)

-No matter how straight or fit your body becomes, you are not exempt from love handles.
+No matter how straight or fit your body becomes, you are not exempt from love handles mamacitas!

-An ex-boyfriend told me I had a high-waist.
-Keyword: ‘ex’ I personally like to think of it as having long legs but, tomatoes, tomaaaahtoes.
-If you tend to be a bit high-waisted or all legs, then think Low-Rise and Halter-Straps:
+An ex-boyfriend told me I had a high-waist (key word: ‘EX’).
+I personally like to think of it as having long legs but, tomatoes, tomahtos as they say.

 I love that suit because you can use the top as a sports bra as well!